walles/moar/README.md

 * Auto generate in-program help text to correctly correspond to the actual key bindings.

-* Exit search mode on ^C. For compatibility with less.
+* Exit search mode on ^C. For compatibility with Less.

 * Exit search mode on ESC.
 Because that's what I feel like pressing.

+* Exit search mode on ^G. For compatibility with Emacs.

 * Retain the search string when pressing / to search a second time.